 Decisions about the appropriateness of apparel may be referred to the Headmaster, whose judgment will be final.
-The school will make specific exceptions to the dress code as required by particular religious customs; parents should address specific concerns to any headmaster or dean before the second week of school.
+The school will make specific exceptions to the dress code as required by particular religious customs; parents should address specific concerns to the Assistant Headmaster before the second week of school.